 Africa Hunger and Poverty Facts

-The UN Food and Agriculture Organization estimates that 239 million people in sub-Saharan Africa were hungry/undernourished in 2010 (its most recent estimate).
-925 million people were hungry worldwide.
-Africa was the continent with the second largest number of hungry people, as Asia and the Pacific had 578 million, principally due to the much larger population of Asia when compared to sub-Saharan Africa.
-Sub-Saharan Africa actually had the largest proportion of its population undernourished, an estimated 30 percent in 2010, compared to 16 percent in Asia and the Pacific (FAO 2010).
-Thus almost one in three people who live in sub-Saharan Africa were hungry, far higher than any other region of the world, with the exception of South Asia.
+The UN Food and Agriculture Organization estimates that 233 million people in sub-Saharan Africa were hungry/undernourished in 2014-6 (its most recent estimate).
+795 million people were hungry worldwide.
+Sub-Saharan Africa was the area with the second largest number of hungry people, as Asia had 512 million, principally due to the much larger population of Asia when compared to sub-Saharan Africa.

 What are the causes of hunger and poverty in Africa?

 Poverty is the principal cause of hunger in Africa and elsewhere.
 Simply put, people do not have sufficient income to purchase enough food.
-Conflict and drought, for example, are certainly important causes of hunger, but the most typical situation is that people just do not have enough income to purchase the food that they need—they could be starving in some slum somewhere, for example.
-As noted above, in 2008, 47 percent of the population of sub-Saharan Africa lived on $1.25 a day or less, a principal factor in causing widespread hunger.
+Conflict and environmental factors, for example, are certainly important causes of hunger, but the most typical situation is that people just do not have enough income to purchase the food that they need—they could be starving in some slum somewhere, for example.
+As noted above, in 2012, 47 percent of the population of sub-Saharan Africa lived on $1.90 a day or less, a principal factor in causing widespread hunger.

 Harmful economic systems

-Hunger Notes believes that the principal underlying cause of poverty and thus hunger in Africa and elsewhere is the ordinary operation of the world’s economic and political systems.
+Hunger Notes believes that a principal underlying cause of poverty and thus hunger in Africa and elsewhere is the ordinary operation of the world’s economic and political systems.
 Essentially control over resources and income is based on military, political and economic power that typically ends up in the hands of a minority, who live well, while those at the bottom barely survive.
-We have described the operation of this system in more detail in our special section on Harmful economic systems.
+We have described the operation of this system in more detail in our fact sheet Harmful economic systems as a cause of hunger and poverty .
 The role that harmful economic systems play cannot be demonstrated briefly and should not be taken as confirmed truth by students, who should nevertheless consider it seriously.
 Controlling the government and other sources of power and income is a fundamental way of obtaining income.
 Freedom in the World is an annual index that measures the degree that people have political rights and civil liberties.
-See its (mainly low) freedom rankings for sub-Saharan African countries http://www.freedomhouse.org/report-types/freedom-world.
+See its (mainly low) freedom rankings for sub-Saharan African countries in 2016 at http://www.freedomhouse.org/report-types/freedom-world.
 One way that those in positions of power obtain income is through corruption.
-The 2011 map of perceived corruption worldwide done by Transparency International (2011) shows that many sub-Saharan African nations are viewed as corrupt.
+The 2015 map of perceived corruption worldwide done by Transparency International shows that many sub-Saharan African nations are viewed as having a serious problem with corruption.

 The threat of death and serious injury resulting from conflict can result in such a desperate situation that people leave their homes.
 This is in spite of the fact that this requires leaving nearly everything behind: house and land, sources of income, and most possessions, becoming uprooted from the place where you have lived (which was home and loved), to go–typically a journey of great danger–in search of a better alternative, which is usually a very bare bones refugee camp or other marginal situation.
 Africa had an estimated 13.5 million refugees and internally displaced persons in 2011, as Table 1 indicates.
 While not all refugees are caused by conflict/violence, most of them are.

 Table 1.
-African refugees, internally displaced persons (IDPs), returnees (refugees and IDPs, and others of concern to UNHCR (end-2011)
+African refugees, internally displaced persons (IDPs), returnees (refugees and IDPs, and others of concern to UNHCR (end-2015)

 Africa faces serious environmental challenges, including erosion, desertification, deforestation, and most importantly drought and water shortages, which have increased poverty and hunger by reducing agricultural production and people’s incomes.
 Many of these challenges have been caused by humans; the environment can be said to be overexploited.
 Deforestation, for example, has been caused by humans seeking new places to live, farm, or obtain firewood.
 Drought, water shortage and desertification in Africa have been caused to some extent by global warming, which has mostly been caused by the effects of human energy use outside of Africa.